-Class Participation Standard & Attendance:
+Class Participation Standard:

-Any student who does not have a minimum of 2 exam grades or 1 exam & 2 book quiz grades by week 15 of the course is subject to be dropped for not meeting the minimum participation requirement.
-Pursuant to this policy, completion of the exam or book quiz for the week is it scheduled will constitute attendance for the entire week (2 class meetings).
+Any student who does not have a minimum of 2 exam grades or 1 exam & 2 book quiz grades by week 15 of the course is subject to be dropped for not meeting the minimum participation requirement, regardless of attendance.
 Simply being present in class and not participating in assessments (exams & quizzes) is not an option in this course.
-If an exam or book quiz is later made up, the missed attendance will be adjusted accordingly.